-- 1 Press the Menu Select button directly below Optn. - 3 The display shows a list of waypoints.
+- Press the Menu Select button directly below Optn.

+- 3 The display shows a list of waypoints.

+- or

+to scroll through the list.

 - 5 Press the Menu Select button directly below Optn. - 6 ▲ or ▼ to View and press the Menu Select button directly below Sel to view the MGRS or latitude/longitude location, time and date of the selected waypoint. - 7 Press the Menu Select button directly below Back to return to the previous screen.